 The theme lecture is available at the following web-page:

-- please select a research question below or develop your own (preferred!)
+- please develop your own research question

 - once you are happy with the end result, please submit the work (see below Submission)

 Graph types (have to be included in both poster and infographic): stacked area graph (http://www.datavizcatalogue.com/methods/stacked_area_graph.html) or similar graph (such as trajectory) to illustrate changes over time